avtar/docker-push-ref-gitlab/README.md

+**Note:** GitLab now provides [CI/CD support for GitHub repositories](https://about.gitlab.com/features/github/).
+This project is no longer necessary.

 # About

 This repository is the result of exploratory work that was carried out to test GitHub and GitLab CI integration.
 The original inspiration was [a post on the sealedabstract website](http://faq.sealedabstract.com/gitlab_mirror/) and some of its configuration files and scripts have been adapted for this work.